nicholasjackson/minke/README.md

 Or install it yourself as:

-    $ gem install go_builder
+    $ gem install minke

 ## Dependencies

 ### Docker
-You need to have docker, docker-machine, and docker-compose installed on your build machine and the docker envrionment variables must be set.
+You need to have docker, docker-machine, and docker-compose installed on your build machine and the docker environment variables must be set.
 If using the docker-toolkit on a mac you can set these by running...
 ```bash
 eval "$(docker-machine env default)"
 ```